pablopunk/build-your-own-basic-physics-engine-in-javascript/readme.md

 ### `init` function

-It takes all world `objects` as an argument and also a `props` object containig the canvas context, the world object and the height/width: `{ ctx, world, w, h, ctx }`.
+It takes all world `objects` as an argument and also a `props` object containig the canvas context, the world object and the height/width: `{ ctx, world, w, h }`.

 ```js
 // src/plugins/gravity.js